coffeebank/hellohook-dpy/README.md

 Send invite-based welcome messsages, and assign custom roles when new members join with the invite!

-Design a custom profile picture, invite roles, and embeds - for every Discord server your bot is in!

 <br />

 ## Drafting your Webhook Message